Owen-Delisle/DOMadLibs/README.md

 You will then see a button in the top left corner that says Load Unpacked.

-Here you will want to upload the build folder.
+Here you will want to upload the build folder in the project.

 The extension should now show up in the list of extensions and be working.